pybodensee/pybodensee/content/posts/best-resources-to-learn-python.md

 description: Following are my top four resources to learn Python, and can highly recommend them to someone starting up with Python.
 ---

 Following are my top four resources to learn Python, and can highly recommend them to someone starting up with Python.

+These notes were taken during the [First meetup](/meetups/meetup-1-establishment-of-pybodensee-user-group/) of PyBodensee on 15th May 2024.

 If you are stuck in any situation and need help regarding your Python Problems then the following are the best places to look for help.